 There has been some discussion among archologists as to when human settlement began in the Artic regions of Siberia.
 This dating is of interest because these are the people who eventually made the Bearing Sea crossing to the Americas.
 Archeologists had believed that human settlement in the upper reaches of the Siberian Arctic began about 15,000 years ago.
 [Science] Russian researchers reported in 2004 that Siberian settlement may have occurred much earlier, around 30,000-35,000 years ago.
 The researchers found evidence of human settlement along the Yana River.
 This was an interesting discovery so far north because the climate was colder at the time.
 One especially interesting find was a spear foreshaft made from rhinocerous ivory has a remarable resemblance to similar shafts made by the Clovis people in North America.
-[Science] This raises the possibility is the Yana River people may gave been involved in the Bearing Sea Crossing to North America.
+[Science] This raises the possibility is the Yana River people may have been involved in the Bearing Sea Crossing to North America.
 The latest research on Native Americans may appeared about 30,000 years ago or even earlier.
 [Dillehay] So it is possible that the first Siberian settlement may be rarlier than currently thought.